CumulusNetworks/docs/content/nvidia-air/Air-SDK-V2.md

 api.set_connect_timeout(timedelta(minutes=2))
 ```
-A custom read timeout may be set separately
+A custom read timeout may be set separately:
 ```
 api.set_read_timeout(timedelta(minutes=2))
 ```

-### Additional authentication support
+### Additional Authentication Support
 The initialization process for the original and the V2 SDK is nearly identical:
 ```python
 from air_sdk import AirApi as AirApiV1